Heisem/contract-utils/README.md

   contractName: 'erc20', // contract name from 'contracts' object
   privateKey: 'privateKey', // private key to sign the transaction
   gasLimit: 200000, //   optional: (default: 200000)
-  value: 0, // optional value sent in ether if function is 'payable' (default: 0) }
+  value: 0, // optional value sent in ether (wei) if function is 'payable' (default: 0) }
-contractUtils.sendTransaction(
+Transaction.send(
   txData,
-  'transfer', // method to be called in the contract
+  'transfer', // method to be called in the contract '0x...', // @param1
-  // @params in order as defined by the contract function '0x...', // @param1
   1000000000000000000, // @param2
   // ...other params